PRATIBHASAHU123/HR-Analytics-Dashboard-Using-Power-BI/README.md

 Key Metrics:
 ----------------
-Total number of employees
+Total number of employees,
-Number of employees leaving (attrition) and the attrition rate Average age of employees
+Number of employees leaving (attrition) and the attrition rate, Average age of employees,
-Average salary
+Average salary,
 Average years employees stay in the company

 Steps I Followed: